How do You Develop Procedures Quickly?

 We sense that the way we go about developing procedures isn’t producing satisfactory results, yet we keep at it.
 We can’t afford to continue doing what we’ve been doing if we’re to remain competitive.
-So, how can you develop procedures quickly?
+Listed below are 10 ways you can develop procedures quickly.

 1. Understand the process – walk through it (literally) and map it out.
 See for yourself where the bottlenecks are.
 Determine where your resources are going to waste.
 If an activity doesn’t add value, customers won’t pay for it.